KPMG UK staff to work in offices up to four days a fortnight from June

 Sheppard said the hybrid plan was drawn up incorporating feedback from staff.

-On Tuesday, Goldman Sachs Group Inc asked U.S.-based employees to return to working in the office by mid-June and in the United Kingdom to return by mid-July.
+On Tuesday, Goldman Sachs Group Inc (GS.N) asked U.S.-based employees to return to working in the office by mid-June and in the United Kingdom to return by mid-July. read more

 Our Standards: The Thomson Reuters Trust Principles.